SimpleSoftwareIO/simple-sms/README.md

 >Failure to run the `config:publish` command will result in your configuration files being overwritten after every `composer update` command.

+<a id="call-fire-driver"></a>
+###### Call Fire Driver

+This driver sends and receives all messages through the [Call Fire](https://www.callfire.com/) service.
+It is a very quick and reliable service provider that includes many features such as drip campaigns and voice services.

+Fill in the `config` file with the correct settings to use this driver.
+You can find these settings under your CallFire account and then selecting [API Access.](https://www.callfire.com/ui/manage/access)

+	return [
+		'driver' => 'callfire',
+		'from' => 'Not Use For Call Fire',
+        'callfire' => [
+            'app_login' => 'Your App Login',
+            'app_password' => 'Your App Password'
+        ],
+	];

+>Note: All messages from CallFire come from the same short number (67076)

+<a id="eztexting-driver"></a>
+###### EZTexting

+This driver sends all messages through the [EZTexting](https://www.eztexting.com) service.
+EZTexting has many different options that have proven to be reliable and fast.

+Fill in the `config` file with the correct settings to enable EZTexting.

+	return [
+		'driver' => 'eztexting',
+		'from' => 'Not Use For EZTexting',
+        'eztexting' => [
+            'username' => 'Your Username',
+            'password' => 'Your Password'
+        ],
+    ];

+To enable `receive()` for this service, you must visit the [EZTexting settings page.](https://app.eztexting.com/keywords/index/format/apist)  Enable the `Forwarding API` and `Keyword API` for the messages that you would like forwarded to your web application.

+>Note: All messages from EZTexting come from the same short number (313131)

-<a id="emailDriver"></a>
+<a id="email-driver"></a>
 ###### E-mail Driver

-The e-mail driver sends all messages through the configured e-mail driver for Laravel.
+The E-Mail driver sends all messages through the configured e-mail driver for Laravel.
 This driver uses the wireless carrier's e-mail gateways to send SMS messages to mobile phones.
+The biggest benefit to using the e-mail driver is that it is completely free to use.

 The only setting for this driver is the `from` setting.
 Simply enter an email address that you would like to send messages from.